 - Lowcock’s Lemonade was originally home-made Lemonade by Joseph and Margaret.

-- John Martin Lowcock retired in 1992.
+- Martin Lowcock passed away in 1973

-- Lowcock’s Lemonade was delivered in dedicated Lowcock’s Lemonade vehicles (including horse drawn wagons).
+- Lowcock’s Lemonade was delivered in dedicated Lowcock’s Lemonade vehicles (including horse-drawn wagons).

 - Lowcock’s Lemonade collectible Lledo trucks (or Lorry’s if you’re from the UK) can be found on eBay.